CompuTec/computec-docs/docs/processforce/user-guide/scheduling/scheduling-board.md

     MRP → Order Recommendation
 :::

-You can also reach the for from the Order Recommendation form:
+The Scheduling Board can also be accessed from the Order Recommendation form:

 ![Order Recommendation Scheduling Board](./media/scheduling-board/order-recommendation-scheduling-board.webp)